wagtail/rfcs/text/078-adopt-stimulus-js.md

 ## Why not Stimulus at all

-It would be good to list the reasons we may not want to go this direction to either ensure they are discussed or understood as risks.
+It would be good to list the reasons we may not want to go in this direction to either ensure they are discussed or understood as risks.

 - We tie ourselves to an external JS library, like any library it could be deprecated, abandoned or its API change significantly in the future.
-This library is a core part of Rails 7 so hopefully that gives us some confidence it will be kept stable.
+This library is a core part of Rails 7 so hopefully, that gives us some confidence it will be kept stable.
 - Wagtail wants to head towards a SPA (Single Page App) direction in the admin and in this roadmap, everything in the admin will be React and hence Stimulus or similar will not be needed.
 - There is not a real goal to make the JS widgets that Wagtail comes with reusable by custom code, nor extensible with arbitrary HTML, if so we may want to adopt web-components which isolate the HTML inside.
 - We build something bespoke that provides a similar set of solutions to Stimulus but maybe it is React driven instead.
-This would be a huge undertaking but in theory it would be possible to bootstrap a DOM element based on data attributes, 'eat' the inner HTML (or a template element) and convert it to a React DOM tree while also setting up any initial data, event listeners and sub-elements.
+This would be a huge undertaking but, in theory, it would be possible to bootstrap a DOM element based on data attributes, 'eat' the inner HTML (or a template element) and convert it to a React DOM tree while also setting up any initial data, event listeners and sub-elements.